unitaryfund/mitiq/docs/source/01_guide/01_guide_03-folding.rst

     1: ───────X───X───X───

-We see the second (CNOT) gate in the circuit is folded, as expected when we start folding from the right (or end) of the circuit instead of the left (start).
+We see the second (CNOT) gate in the circuit is folded, as expected when we start folding from the right (or end) of the circuit instead of the left (or start).

 Finally, we mention ``fold_gates_at_random`` which folds gates according to the following rules.

-    1. Gates are selected at random and folded until the input stretch factor is reached.
+    1. Gates are selected at random and folded until the input scale factor is reached.
     2. No gate is folded more than once.
     3. "Virtual gates" (i.e., gates appearing from folding) are never folded.